-Application Date Disbursement Date Documentation Required October 15 , October 15 [current The most recent year's tax return is required. [current year year minus 1] to The use of a Tax Extension (IRS Form 4868) is minus 1] to April April 14 , current not permitted.
-14 , current year year
+Application Date Disbursement Date Documentation Required October 15 1 , [current year minus 1] to April 14 2 , current year October 15 1 [current year minus 1] to April 14 2 , current year The most recent year's tax return is required.
+The use of a Tax Extension (IRS Form 4868) is not permitted.

-April 15 , current year to June 30, current year The most recent year's tax return is recommended; however, the previous year(s) is also acceptable.
+April 15 1 , current year to June 30, current year The most recent year's tax return is recommended; however, the previous year(s) is also acceptable.
 In the event the most recent year's tax return is not obtained, the loan file must include a completed and signed IRS Form 4506-C for transcripts of tax returns provided by the Borrower to the PFI.
-July 1, current year to October 14 , current year The most recent year's tax return is recommended; however, the previous year(s) is also acceptable.
-April 15 , current year to October 14 , current year April 15 , current year to December 31, current year In the event the most recent year's tax return is not obtained, the PFI must perform all of the following: Obtain one of the following documents from the Borrower: copy of IRS Form 4868 (Application for Automatic Extension of Time to File U.S. Individual Income Tax Return) filed with the IRS. proof of the e-filing of Form 4868, or confirmation of electronic payment(s), including confirmation number, of all or part of the estimated income taxes.
-Review the total tax liability reported on IRS Form 4868 or paid by the borrower and compare it with the Borrower's tax liability from the most recent year obtained as a measure of income source stability and continuance.
-An estimated tax liability that is inconsistent with previous years may make it necessary for the PFI to require the current returns in order to proceed.
-Obtain IRS response from the filing of IRS Form 4506-C confirming that no transcripts are available for the applicable tax year.
+July 1, current year to October 14 2 , current year The most recent year's tax return is recommended; however, the previous year(s) is also acceptable.
+April 15 1 , current year to October 14 2 , April 15 1 , current year to December 31, current year In the event the most recent year's tax return is not obtained, the PFI must perform all of the following: current year Obtain one of the following documents from the Borrower: copy of IRS Form 4868 (Application for Automatic Extension of Time to File U.S. Individual Income Tax Return) filed with the IRS. \circ proof of the e-filing of Form 4868, or confirmation of electronic payment(s), including confirmation number, of all or part of the estimated income taxes. • Review the total tax liability reported on IRS Form 4868 or paid by the borrower and compare it with the Borrower's tax liability from the most recent year obtained as a measure of income source stability and continuance.
+An estimated tax liability that is inconsistent with previous years may make it necessary for the PFI to require the current returns in order to proceed. • Obtain IRS response from the filing of IRS Form 4506-C confirming that no transcripts are available for the applicable tax year.
 (Alternatives, PFIs may, at their own discretion, rely on Borrower provided evidence that no transcripts are available for applicable tax years when that evidence is obtained directly from the IRS website).
 Note: Any documents provided by the Borrower must clearly identify the source of information including identifying information in the internet banner on the document.
-Ja anuary 1, [current The most recent year's tax return is required. ye ear plus 1] to April The use of a Tax Extension (IRS Form 4868) is 14 42, [current year not permitted. pl lus 1]
+January 1, [current year plus 1] to April 142, [current year plus 1] The most recent year's tax return is required.
+The use of a Tax Extension (IRS Form 4868) is not permitted.

-- 1. Or the April/October filing dates for the year in question as published or extended by the IRS. - 2.
-Or the day prior to the April/October filing dates for the year in question as published or extended by the IRS.
+1 Or the April/October filing dates for the year in question as published or extended by the IRS.

+2 Or the day prior to the April/October filing dates for the year in question as published or extended by the IRS.